 You should know that not everyone will pay on time.

-I hate to be Debbie Downer on this one abut when you’re estimating your income, you should allow for the people who pay late.
+I hate to be Debbie Downer on this one, but you should allow for the people who pay late when you’re estimating your income.
 Make some allowance for those who won’t pay you at all.
 I’ve had this happen before – when I could least afford it too.
 It happens, and we do what we can to prepare for it.
 Sound practices are a start; don’t be afraid to ask people to pay when they said they would, get deposits for larger projects or have service agreements drawn up and signed (a leg to stand on if you have to sue them).
 But also, save a little more than you need to as a buffer.
 Be prepared for less income than expected to account for longer payment terms or to have to shake the tree.
-While in a perfect world, people will pay you on time; it just doesn’t work that way.
-Be prepared so that you aren’t left short and unable to pay those who do work or supply to you.
+While people will pay you on time in a perfect world, it just doesn’t work that way.
+Be prepared; no one wants to come up short and cannot pay those who do work or supply to you.

 You should get good advice and know enough to take it!